patricialan/sb-mobile/README.md

-# Sugarbowl Menu For Mobile
+# sb-mobile-experiment
-Mobile-friendly web app for the restaurant Sugarbowl's menu.
+Duplicate web app for restaurant Sugarbowl's online menu to test new features